Parents Bill of Rights for Data Privacy and Security

 - A complete list of all student data elements collected by the State is available for public review at http://www.p12.nysed.gov/irs/sirs/documentation/NYSEDstudentData.xlsx, or you may obtain a copy of this list by writing to the Office of Information & Reporting Services, New York State Education Department, Room 863 EBA, 89 Washington Avenue, Albany, NY 12234.

 - Parents have the right to file complaints with the Whitesboro Central School District about possible privacy breaches of student data by the Whitesboro Central School District’s third party contractors or their employees, officers, or assignees, or with NYSED.
-Complaints regarding student data breaches should be directed to Beth Ann Blynt, Director of Guidance and Pupil Personnel Services, Whitesboro High School, 6000 State Route 291, Marcy, NY 13403; (315) 266-3240; email@example.com.
+Complaints regarding student data breaches should be directed to Adam Cleveland, Director of Information & Instructional Technology, Whitesboro High School, 6000 State Route 291, Marcy, NY 13403; email@example.com.
 Complaints to NYSED should be directed in writing to the Chief Privacy Officer, New York State Education Department, 89 Washington Avenue, Albany, NY 12234 or CPO@mail.nysed.gov.
-The complaint process is under development and will be established through regulations to be proposed by NYSED’s Chief Privacy Officer, who has not yet been appointed.

 - The exclusive purposes for which the student data, or teacher or principal data, will be used;